thelawcentresnetwork/lcn-design-system/docs/components.md

 Components are reusable parts of the user interface that have been made to support a variety of applications.
+Many more are available in the [base Chakra component](https://chakra-ui.com/docs/getting-started) documentation.